Python-SIP/sip/docs/api_14.rst

         a non-zero value if the object is currently owned by Python.

-.. c:function:: int sipIsUserType(PyTypeObject *type)
+.. c:function:: int sipIsUserType(const sipWrapperType *type)

     This checks if a type corresponds to a wrapped C/C++ type or a user sub-class of such a type.